sparden/Monty-Hall-Game/README.md

 # Problem Description:

 -There are three doors.
-All closed initially.
+All closed initially. <br />
 -Out of the three doors, 2 contains Goats and remaining 1 contains a brand new Car. <br />
 -You are asked to choose one of the doors which you guess to have the Car. <br />
 -The host of the game knows the position of the Car so he opens one of the doors having Goat in it. <br />